Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Human Interest keeps the costs for its retirement plans low, which is essential for small businesses on a budget.

-• The vendor offers a full suite of services for an affordable price, including plan administration, employee onboarding and support, and concierge-style customer service if needed.
+• The vendor offers a full suite of services for an affordable price, including plan administration, employee onboarding and support, and concierge-style customer service if needed (top tier only).

-• It takes just three minutes to apply for a compliant 401(k) plan with Human Interest.
+• It takes just a few minutes to apply for a compliant 401(k) plan with Human Interest.

 Thumbs Down Cons